guillaumedreyer/Cleaning-and-reshaping-the-UCI-Samsung-Data/CodeBook.md

 Analysis
 ========

-The analysis performed by the "run_analysis.R" that produces the tidy dataset "average_activity.txt" is the following.
+The analysis performed by the "run_analysis.R" which produces the tidy dataset "average_activity.txt" does the following.

+0. Downloads the zip file containing the data from the UCI url 'https://d396qusza40orc.cloudfront.net/ getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip'.
+Creates a directory "Samsung_Data" in the working directory, unzips the downloaded zip file and stores its content in the directory "Samsung_Data".

-1. Gets all the training and test X datasets, Y datasets available in the Samsung dataset, then merges these datasets.
+1. Opens and extracts the training and test "X" datasets, and "y" datasets, contained in the directory "Samsung_Data".
+Then merges these datasets all together to a single dataset "DF".

-2. Appropriately labels the data set with descriptive variable names, and then extracts the variables corresponding to "mean" and "standard deviation" measurements.
+2. Appropriately relabels the merged dataset "DF" with the more descriptive variable names contained in the txt file "features.txt".
+Then extracts from the dataset "DF" all the variables corresponding to "mean" and "standard deviation" measurements.
+The extracted dataset is assigned to the variable "DF".

-3. Replaces the integer value indicating the activity ("ACTIVITY" column) in the merged dataset with descriptive activity.
+3. Replaces the integer value, ranging from 1 to 6, indicating the activity ("ACTIVITY" column) in the dataset "DF" with descriptive activity names contained in the txt file "activity_lables.txt".
+These descriptive activity names are: "walking", "walking_upstairs", "walking_downstairs", "sitting", "standing", "laying".

-4. Create an independent tidy dataset with the average of each variable for each activity and each subject.
-The tidy dataset is stored in the "average_activity.txt".
+4. Creates an independent tidy dataset assigned to the variable "average_activity".
+The dataset "average_activity" displays the average of each variable showed in the dataset "DF", for each activity and each subject.
+The tidy dataset "average_activity" is then stored in a txt file called "average_activity.txt".